quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/sentiment.md

 In [Part 1](chat-app.md) you deployed a Chat App UI, sent some messages and maybe used your phone or sent the link to a friend or colleague and you saw messages being displayed in the Chat UI in real-time.

 Now it's time to analyze the sentiment of the conversation by adding a new node to the processing pipeline.
+This will utilize a pre-built model from [huggingface.co](https://huggingface.co/){target=_blank}.

 !!! warning

-    The code you're about to build gets the job done and meets the needs of this tutorial, it is by no means production ready.
+    The code you're about to build gets the job done and meets the needs of this tutorial.
+However, it is by no means production ready.

-## 2. Evaluating sentiment
+## Evaluating sentiment

+The sentiment of each message will be evaluated by this new stage of your message processing pipeline.
+Using a pre-built [huggingface.co](https://huggingface.co/){target=_blank} model.

+Follow the steps below to code, test and deploy the new service to your workspace.

 ???- info "Deploy the pre-built service"

+    ### Pre-built the service (optional)

     We recommend that you follow the tutorial and build your own sentiment analysis code!